unosquare/libfprint-cs/README.md

 # libfprint-cs

-The long-awaited C# (.net/mono) wrapper for the great fingerprint reader interfacing library libfprint
+The long-awaited C# (.net/mono) wrapper for the great fingerprint reader interfacing library libfprint *Note: A few people have reported a System.DllNotFoundException being thrown at runtime.
+This is a Linux project.
+There is no libfprint.dll for Windows*

 From the <a target="_blank" href="http://www.freedesktop.org/wiki/Software/fprint/libfprint/">libfprint website</a>:
 <blockquote>